TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachine.rca.restarts/virtualmachine-restarts-rca-live-migration.md

 We identified that your VM became unavailable at **<!--$StartTime--> StartTime <!--/$StartTime--> (UTC)** and availability was restored at **<!--$EndTime--> EndTime <!--/$EndTime--> (UTC)**.
 This unexpected occurrence was caused by an **Azure initiated Live Migration operation**.
 <!--/issueDescription-->

 The migration caused your VM to be unavailable for about 10 seconds.
-RDP and SSH connections to the VM, or requests to any other services running inside the VM could have failed during this time.<br>
+RDP and SSH connections to the VM, or requests to any other services running inside the VM, could have failed during this time.<br>

 To learn more about our memory-preserving operations, see [Planned maintenance for virtual machines in Azure](https://azure.microsoft.com/documentation/articles/virtual-machines-planned-maintenance/).<br>